 Its subtle anise and licorice-like flavor make it a great option for garnishing many dishes (1).

 Chervil has dainty white flowers and green, almost flower-like leaves.
-Several parts of this plant are edible, including leaves, roots, and seeds.
+Several parts of this plant are edible, including leaves, stems, roots, and seeds.
 Its fresh, preserved, and dried leaves are often used in pesto-like preparations.
 Chervil is part of the fines herbes of French haute cuisine along with parsley, chives, and tarragon (1), (2).

 You may also know it as French parsley due to its close resemblance to parsley.
 They look alike and belong to the same scientific family (Apiaceae or Umbelliferae).
 However, chervil has a more delicate flavor and potency than parsley, and it is not commonly used in cooking.
 Therefore, the cooking preferences of parsley and chervil differ (1).